Each year, around 1.5 million animals are euthanized in shelters all over the United States.

 Rescue organizations are privately funded groups whose mission is, simply put, to save lives.
-But, unlike municipal shelters, who are usually reserved for dogs and cats only, pet rescues can be dedicated to helping all kinds of animals: cats, dogs, horses, rabbits, reptiles…
+But, unlike municipal shelters, which are usually reserved for dogs and cats only, pet rescues can be dedicated to helping all kinds of animals: cats, dogs, horses, rabbits, reptiles…

-In some cases, rescue organizations can be breed specific, so you’ll come across a rescue that only takes in pitbulls or poodles, or a no-kill shelter that houses only Bengal cats.
+In some cases, rescue organizations can be breed-specific, so you’ll come across a rescue that only takes in pitbulls or poodles, or a no-kill shelter that houses only Bengal cats.